 We help libraries listen to their communities and plan for the future.

-To remain a vibrant center for information, learning and discovery, today’s library must strategically position itself to adapt to new trends in the community, technology, and the library industry.
-A successful strategic plan must reflect the thoughts of all of these groups—users, taxpayers, and community partners—in addition to the larger trends at play in society.
+To remain a cornerstone of community information, recreation, and learning, today’s library must strategically position itself to adapt to changes in its service area, technology, and the library industry.
+A successful strategic plan must reflect the thoughts of all of its key stakeholders—patrons, taxpayers, and community partners—in addition to the larger trends at play in society.

 To do that, we recommend that public libraries solicit feedback and evaluate their community's needs.